Ueberspannung/PD-PPS-Controller/README.md

 #### FT232
 ![FT232](./img/FT232-USB-Serial.jpg)
 The USB - C port of the PD-Micro is occupied by the power supply.
 The USB interface can't be use for communication.
-The HW serial interface is therfore wired to an FT232 USB to serial chip.
+The HW serial interface is therefore wired to an FT232 USB to serial chip.

 #### LCD
 ![display and contrast voltage](./img/Display_Contrast.jpg)
-This is an 16x4 HD44780 compatible display with PCF8574, voltage inverter and current source for contrast as described in my [LCD library](https://github.com/Ueberspannung/LCD44780).
+This is an 20x4 HD44780 compatible display with PCF8574, voltage inverter and current source for contrast as described in my [LCD library](https://github.com/Ueberspannung/LCD44780).

 #### switch